egonw/bacting-paper/paper.md

 updated to use OPSIN version 2.4.0, released in 2018 [@Lowe2011].
 The *bridgedb* manager was updated the BridgeDb version 2.3.8, released in 2020 [@vanIersel2010].

-## Availability

-The source code for ``Bacting`` has been archived to Zenodo with the linked DOI: [@zenodo].
-Binary releases are also available from Maven Central at [https://search.maven.org/artifact/io.github.egonw.bacting/bacting](https://search.maven.org/artifact/io.github.egonw.bacting/bacting).

 # Functionality

 Bioclipse has a long list of managers and so far only a subset has been ported, focusing